jogelin/build-angular-monorepo-and-app/README.md

 * avoiding scripts with hardcoded libs names
 * having one tsconfig per lib...but with ngc on lib-3, they are strange duplications
 * be able to publish
+* remove dependency to ng2-translate in the angular-app

 ## Useful articles about mono repo :